lyklbw/LinuxStudy/DailyEnglish.md

 a deliberately invalid argument displaying ingenuity in reasoning in the hope of deceiving someone

-invalid 	not legally or officially acceptable
+invalid 	not legally or officially acceptable  （	valid	）

 ingenuity 	the ability to invent things or solve problems in clever new ways